 The African safari cost chart below provides a brief overview of how much an average safari in each country will likely cost, letting you to easily select a destination that fits your budget.
-Our site offers trips ranging in length from one day to 20 days.
+Laba Africa offers trips ranging in length from 1 day to 30 days.

 Now that you’ve evaluated the extra charges, you can begin to analyze all of the other factors that can affect overall safari costs.

 We don’t need to tell you that the amount of time you spend on an African safari determines how much it will cost you.
 And the more days you spend on safari with the same operator, the less money you’ll wind up paying per day.